-10.1 This Directive was approved by the Authority's Board of Directors during session 345/2022, which took place on the 13th July 2022 and comes into force on the 14th July 2022.
-This Directive repeals the "Directive on the Prevention and Combating of Money Laundering from Illegal Activities of the National Betting Authority" - DIRECTIVE 15.2021.
+10.1 This Directive was approved by the Authority's Board of Directors comes into force on the 16 January 2024.
+This Directive repeals the "Directive on the Prevention and Combating of Money Laundering from Illegal Activities of the National Betting Authority" - DIRECTIVE 15.2023.